Wind It Up (Gwen Stefani song)

-"Wind It Up" is a song by American singer and songwriter Gwen Stefani.
-Originally written for inclusion on Stefani's Harajuku Lovers Tour, the song was later recorded for her second solo studio album, The Sweet Escape (2006).
-The track contains an interpolation of the song "The Lonely Goatherd" from the Trapp Family-inspired musical The Sound of Music.
+"Wind It Up" is a song by American singer Gwen Stefani, released as the lead single from her second solo studio album, The Sweet Escape (2006).
+Originally written for inclusion on Stefani's Harajuku Lovers Tour, the song was later recorded for the album.

-"Wind It Up" was received unfavorably by most music critics, who criticized the song's use of yodeling and found the track to be over the top.
-It was released as the album's lead single on October 30, 2006, and reached the top 20 in many music markets.
-The accompanying music video, which became popular on stations such as Total Request Live, was directed by Sophie Muller and takes influence from The Sound of Music.
+Despite an unfavorable reception from most music critics, who criticized the song's use of yodeling and found the track to be over the top, the song was commercially successful, reaching the top 20 in many music markets.
+As the song contains an interpolation of "The Lonely Goatherd" from Rodgers and Hammerstein's Trapp Family biographical musical The Sound of Music, its accompanying music video, directed by Sophie Muller, takes influence from the musical.

 Background and writing

 In July 2005, Stefani began writing and recording material with Pharrell Williams in Miami, Florida.
 During one of their sessions, they penned "Wind It Up" for a September 2005 fashion show revealing the 2006 collection of Stefani's fashion line L.A.M.B.

-Stefani asked DJ Jeremy Healy to create a mashup of the song and "The Lonely Goatherd", a song from the 1959 Rodgers and Hammerstein musical and 1965 film The Sound of Music.
-Stefani considered The Sound of Music her favorite film, and she had wanted to incorporate a beat to one of its songs all her life.
+Stefani asked DJ Jeremy Healy to create a mashup of the song and "The Lonely Goatherd", a song from Rodgers and Hammerstein's Trapp Family biographical musical The Sound of Music.
+Stefani considered The Sound of Music her favorite film, and she had always wanted to incorporate a beat to one of its songs.
 Stefani commented, "I literally cried, and I'm not exaggerating, when I heard the mash-up."
-Williams, however, did not like the addition of yodeling and The Sound of Music to the track.
-Although, Williams later admitted on The Late Late Show with James Corden (coincidentally also appearing with Stefani) that he "came around" because "the magic in it was kinda like her being lit up about it" and "it's her song."
+Williams, however, did not like the addition of yodeling and The Sound of Music to the track, although he later admitted on The Late Late Show with James Corden (coincidentally also appearing with Stefani) that he "came around" because "the magic in it was kinda like her being lit up about it" and "it's her song."

 The lyrics are not narrative, and Stefani stated, "A song like 'Wind It Up' isn't about anything."
 In the song, Stefani discusses how boys watch girls dance.
 The song includes a reference to Stefani's fashion line, with Stefani going, "They like the way that L.A.M.B. is going 'cross my shirt".